pataraco/iac/exercises/auto_website/README.md

 # Testing Performed
 - Ran all the scripts and verified that all the infrastructure and web servers got created
-- Tested the web site by using the ELB's public DNS Name/URL
+- Tested the web site by using the Load Balancer's public DNS Name/URL
 - Tested AWS AutoScaling
    - health checks: stopped nginx service on a web server and verified auto scaler replaced it
    - scaling out/in: increased loads on web servers (via `stress`) and verified